Acura ZDX

-The Acura ZDX is a mid-size luxury crossover SUV with a sloping rear roofline developed by Honda for its upmarket brand Acura.
-The car was originally planned to be called the "MSX".
-The ZDX debuted at the 2009 New York International Auto Show on April 8, 2009, as a 2010 model.
-The vehicle was also the first to be completely designed at Acura's southern California design studio in Torrance.
+The Acura ZDX is a mid-size luxury crossover SUV developed by Japanese manufacturer Honda for its upmarket brand Acura.

-The original ZDX concept was penned by Michelle Christensen who labeled it a "4-door luxury sports coupe" and which Acura says "blurs the distinction between coupe, sedan and sport utility vehicle."
+The first-generation ZDX debuted at the 2009 New York International Auto Show on April 8, 2009, as a 2010 model.
+The vehicle was the first to be completely designed at Acura's southern California design studio in Torrance.
+Lead designer Michelle Christensen labeled it a "4-door luxury sports coupe" due to its sloping rear roofline, and Acura says it "blurs the distinction between coupe, sedan and sport utility vehicle."

 The ZDX features Acura's first six speed automatic transmission, advanced ventilated seats, as well as other luxury appointments.
 Although the ZDX shares a similar profile with the Honda Crosstour, the two vehicles are not mechanically related: the latter is based on the Honda Accord, while the ZDX is based on the Honda Pilot/Acura MDX.

-On August 19, 2022, it was announced that the ZDX nameplate would return to Acura's lineup in 2024 for the brand's first electric vehicle.
-The new ZDX will be co-developed with General Motors.
+The ZDX nameplate returned to Acura's lineup in 2024 as the brand's first electric vehicle.
+It was co-developed with General Motors.
+In September 2025, Acura announced its discontinuation, and will introduce the RSX as their electric vehicle offering in 2026.

 Concept version

-Five teaser shots, released by Acura between March 16 and 20, 2009, indicated a coupe-like sloping roofline akin to that of the BMW X6, which led many observers to believe that is its direct competitor.
-After the announcement about naming the vehicle ZDX, Acura added the words "Luxury Four-Door Sports Coupe" to the caption for each picture.
+Teaser shots released by Acura in March 2009 indicated a coupe-like sloping roofline akin to that of the BMW X6.
+The car was originally planned to be called the "MSX".
+After naming the vehicle ZDX, Acura added the words "Luxury Four-Door Sports Coupe" to the caption for each picture.
 Moreover, it did not state the vehicle as a crossover or an SUV.
-The automaker translated the designers renderings almost literally into production sheetmetal.
-It's all but unheard-of for a rookie designer to have sketches embraced by a car company and put into production with so few changes.
+The automaker translated the designers renderings closely into production form.